 We do not use employment agencies for recruitment and request that we are not contacted by email or phone by agencies - thank you.
 We prefer to channel the resources we have into achieving our charitable aims, and therefore need to limit the volume of recruitment requests we receive.
 On the rare occasions we need to use recruitment agencies to widen our reach, we source agencies directly.

 Do you love London's wildlife and want to help ensure it flourishes in the future?
-London Wildlife Trust is recruiting a Conservation Project Officer for Braeburn Park nature reserve in…
+London Wildlife Trust is recruiting a Volunteering Officer for Kidbrooke Village, an opportunity to work on…